Hegde0209/angular-styleguide/README.md

     *Why?*: The syntax is quite similar to the Angular router and is easy to migrate to UI Router.

   - Note: You can use a provider such as the `routerHelperProvider` shown below to help configure states across files, during the run phase.

+  - Note: Use spinal-case convention for `url` in route configuration.
+For example, use `url: '/user-management'` instead of `url: '/userManagement'`

+  - Note: Use camelCase convention for state names in the route configuration for AngularUI Router.
+For example, `$stateProvider.state('app.userManagement', ...)`.

     ```javascript
     // customers.routes.js